ideal-lab5/iris-docs/src/Introduction.md

   - Access to content is synonymous with owning assets minted from the asset class.
 This allows us to easily transfer *access* to data across parachains and smart contracts.
 - **Data Spaces**
   - Data spaces act as unique, owned enclaves of data within the network.
 Any node can create their own data space, define who can associate their data with it, and further what kinds of data are allowed to exist within their space.
-- **Availability Encouraging Storage System**
+- **Configurable Storage System**
-  - Iris uses an availability-encouraging storage system to maximize data aviailability without compromising the decentralized nature of the network
+  - Iris is capable of leveraging many different storage systems to meet user needs.
 - **smart contract support**
   - interact with the iris runtime through the [chain extension](./contracts_chain_extension.md)
 - **Secure**